 Shopping around the ever-bustling streets of Mong Kok can be stressful, so for a quiet lunch away from the crowds, Loyi Faateng is an ideal spot.
 Nestled in an unassuming residential building, this shabby-chic cafe is decorated with an eclectic mix of mismatched vintage-kitsch furniture, retro toys, and rustic homeware.
 Offering a variety of Italian dishes, Loyi Faateng is a treat for your taste buds and your eyes.

 Hop on the MTR and get off at Sham Shui Po Station.
-Though the area is well known for Apliu Street where you can hunt down cheap electronics, there are a tonne of other uncovered hidden gems in the area that many Hongkongers may not even know about.
-From fashionable tote bags designed and made in Japan at the to Hak Dei’s selection of locally produced kitchenware and home goods, there are plenty of shops to get excited about.
+Though the area is well known for Apliu Street where you can hunt down cheap electronics, there are a tonne of other uncovered hidden gems in the area that many locals may not even know about.
+From fashionable tote bags designed and made in Japan at the to local leather products at there are plenty of shops to get excited about.
 And if you’re in need of some feet-resting, Toolss is a stationery shop-plus-cafe where you can end your day of shopping with some much-needed coffee.

 For dinner, instead of opting for any old restaurant, why not take things to the streets?
 We’re talking everything from traditional cheung fun (rice noodle roll) at the famousto cheesy durian pizza (if you dare) at the Sham Shui Po Food Court, plus plenty of other food stalls lining the streets with finger-licking-good nibbles.

 For your last day in Hong Kong, it’s time to head north and tour around the top shopping destinations in the New Territories.